-Facing the Winter of 2022 takes a dash of courage.
+Facing 37 more days of Winter takes a dash of courage.
 A pinch of patience (well, way more than a pinch!).
 And a hopeful refresh of your favorite treat go-tos.
 In other words.

 HERE WE GO AGAIN.
 Bring on the chocolate.